 The Way Forward Starts Here - What Went Right

 Let's face it, unless you add some type of entertainment into your science lesson, students are going to wane on you.
-Dr. Fly's Reviews offers some unique science related games and sims .
+There are a a lot of unique science-related games and sims out there .
 You can find more on Edtechteacher .
 They have a great list of programs and informative content to keep the busiest of students motivated and engaged.

-Trying to stay on top of the latest trends in science and mathematics is never ending.
+Trying to stay on top of the latest trends in science and mathematics is never-ending.
 MIT has a great listing of courses to help keep the old brain frisky to learn.
-There are other free online science courses being offered at a lot of different universities across the country.
+There are other free online science courses being offered at a number of different universities across the country.
 I was surprised to see my own stomping grounds Utah State University, on the list.
-Go Aggies!

 Terminology - say what?